Scope and Contents

 Collection contains materials pertaining to the life of Rulon C. Allred.
 Included are typed and handwritten journal entries and letters, handwritten financial records, and his handwritten autobiography.
-A typed scrapbook made by his daughter Rhoda as well as Allred family recordings and an interview with John Stewart on compact discs are also included.
-His religious materials include a book with records of work Allred did for the dead in Mesa, Arizona and diary entries about his service in the Church of Jesus Christ of Latter-day Saints and as leader of the Apostolic United Brethren.
+A typed scrapbook made by his daughter Rhoda as well as Allred family recordings, family histories, and an interview with John Stewart on compact discs are also included.
+His religious materials include a book with records of work Allred did for the dead in Mesa, Arizona, and diary entries about his service in the Church of Jesus Christ of Latter-day Saints and as leader of the Apostolic United Brethren.
 His personal papers include information about his childhood, profession, and life events, including his involvement with polygamy.
 The Allred family recordings include information on the investigation of Allred’s murder in 1977, and on the women in the Allred family.
-Dated circa 1930-1986.
+Dated approximately 1930 to 2005, with the bulk of material dated 1958 to 1978.

 Majority of material found within 1958-1978